 - (i) We build a risk management system on a companywide level based on the Risk Management Regulations.
 We also prepare a manual to explain the procedures of specific risk management practices and exhaustively grasp the assumed risks on a scale common to the Group to prevent and minimize risk or losses caused by such risk.
-In addition, we hold Risk Management Committee meetings on an as-needed basis at both the companywide level and divisional level to report and deliberate on determination of material risks, designation of risks to be addressed, results of risk monitoring and other important matters. - (ii) For major projects that have a significant impact on business operations, a head office division conducts risk assessment and considers risk control measures before accepting orders.
-In addition, while spotting any sign of deterioration earlier through progress monitoring control of projects underway and working to prevent profitability deterioration, and so forth, we also evaluate the profitability after completion, conduct factor analysis on projects that have significantly deteriorated and do the mean level development of other projects to bring stronger risk management. - (iii) In anticipation of the occurrence of large-scale disasters and pandemic diseases, we proactively formulate a business continuity plan for each business division, and conduct annual assessment and review thereof.
+In addition, we hold Risk Management Committee meetings on an as-needed basis at both the companywide level and divisional level to report and deliberate on determination of material risks, designation of risks to be addressed, results of risk monitoring and other important matters. - (ii) For major projects that have a significant impact on business operations, we strengthen a function to check risks in advance as we recognize risk detection and appropriate risk assessment before signing as well as implementation of appropriate measures to avoid risks as important issues.
+We have learned lessons from the previous projects that caused large losses, and therefore added them to the internal regulations as the disciplinary rules.
+We are implementing a risk control approach that limits the total amount of risk of losses to the amount which reflects an organization's financial strength.
+Furthermore, we bring stronger risk management by building and maintaining a system which monitors progress of projects from the execution of contracts until completion of projects and signs and risks showing changes in operating environments. - (iii)In anticipation of the occurrence of large-scale disasters and pandemic diseases, we proactively formulate a business continuity plan for each business division, and conduct annual assessment and review thereof.
 We also establish and build a system to minimize losses in case we suffer damage in disasters.